-To achieve this Separation, recognise the good things that the past has brought you: the resources it has brought and the lessons it has taught.
-Creating an inspiring vision is key to achieving this.
+We do this by recognising the good things the past has brought us (skills and resources and lessons taught), then creating an inspiring vision of how we will rebuild what matters most.
 Ritual also plays an important part.

-When did you last experience a major change in identity.
-Before you could fully step into that role, did you have to let go emotionally of your old identity?
-Would it have been useful to have been able to do so more quickly?
+When did you last experience a major change in your identity.
+Were you able to step fully into that role before letting go of your old identity?
+Would it have been useful to have known how to transition more quickly?

 Adapted from Inner Leadership: tools for building inspiration in times of change.